 UpdateArcMapServices.bat -m execution

 While the tool is running, the administrator monitors the HTML results page to view the logs for each migration task.
-When the tool completes, each eligible service has successfully been migrated to the ArcGIS Pro service runtime.
+When the tool completes, each eligible service has been successfully migrated to the ArcGIS Pro service runtime.

 The remaining services cannot be migrated.
 The GIS staff begins authoring content in ArcGIS Pro to be republished.

-GIS staff also use the ArcGIS Enterprise SDK to recompile the JavaRESTSOE, JavaMapExtension, and CustomExtension SOEs.
+GIS staff members also use the ArcGIS Enterprise SDK to recompile the JavaRESTSOE, JavaMapExtension, and CustomExtension SOEs.
 When they have updated the SOEs, they add them back to each of the four map services.